 Community led housing

 Community led housing is inspired and controlled by the community.
-Up and down the country more and more communities are successfully completing housing schemes that provide homes for local people.
+Up and down the country more and more local groups are successfully completing housing schemes that provide affordable homes for local people.

 The Surrey Community Housing Partnership has formed to promote and support community led housing in Surrey.
-We’re here to help communities deliver their own housing.
-Find out how at our events.
+We’re here to help communities develop their own homes.

 About Surrey Community Housing Partnership